vijpandaturtle/Follow-me-drone/project_summary.md

 ```python
    concat_layers = layers.concatenate([bilinear_upsampled, large_ip_layer])
 ```
-Next, we move on to talk about skip connections.
-Skip connections, is an easy method to get two different i.e feature maps from two disconnected layers to interact and infer from the other.
+Next, we move on to talk about skip connections. **Skip connections**, is an easy method to get two different i.e feature maps from two disconnected layers to interact and infer from the other.
 The layers participating should be the deeper small layer which contains a lot feature data and the shallow large layer which has the relatively less feature data.
 The easiest implementation of the concept explained above, is the concatenation operation.
 Tensorflow and hence Keras, has a built in function for this.

 ```python
     conv = separable_conv2d_batchnorm(concat_layers, filters)